SaCut/Python_Plane_Project/README.md

 Manages the connection between the SQL database and Python code.
 Saving and loading to and from the database is handled here.

 ### [flight_trip.py](flight_trip.py)
 An object.
-Each instance contains information about.
+Each instance contains information about a flight, hence the name.

 ### [menus.py](menus.py)
 Holds all the code used for displaying and handling the menus used in `run.py`.
 Created solely to keep `run.py` neat.